PalladiumCo1n/palladiumco1n.github.io/index.md

 ## Patch Notes

+### 2017-05-27
+- fixed curve to make the network more sustainable
+- fixed block rewards
+- fixed security

 ### 2017-05-18
 - Fixed total supply being in the incorrect format
 - Removed Debug Commands to prevent exploit